 Writers – don’t leave the reader hanging.
 If you mention a person/place/situation, make sure there’s a reason.
 If your heroine references a crazy Aunt Doris in chapter two, be sure she pops up in chapter 17 to offer unexpectedly sage advice or to diffuse a tense situation.
 Readers don’t appreciate dead ends…unless they serve as a teaser for your next novel.

 - Fill your pockets – On the mountain, you are at the mercy of mother nature.
 The cold will make your lips freeze, your nose run, your eyes tear.
 You’ll get hungry, thirsty and tired.
 But you will also see amazing sights you’ll want to share with your friends.
 This is where the ski pockets come in.
-My jacket currently contains: chapstick, tissues, ski pass, money, my license (hot chocolate with Kahlua is da’bomb!), hand/foot warmers, trail map, cell phone, a PB&J sandwich (because ski food is expensive!) and a small flask (ditto).
+My jacket currently contains: a mask (Covid!), chapstick, tissues, ski pass, money (hot chocolate with Kahlua is da’bomb!), hand/foot warmers, trail map, cell phone, a PB&J sandwich (because ski food is expensive!) and a small flask (ditto).
+If you’re aptly prepared, you can ski all day!

 Writers – get the tools you need.
 There are a number of great books to help you–Stephen King’s book On Writing is my favorite.
-Find a writing chapter, support group, or writers conference where you can learn the finer points of writing dialogue, researching, copy editing, creating a plot board, etc. For romance writers, joining Romance Writers of America (RWA) is vital.
-You can register for online workshops, conferences, contests and chapters around the country.
-There are message boards where you where you can ask questions and share advice.
-Plus you can find the best resource–a critique partner.
+Find a writing chapter, support group, or writers conference where you can learn the finer points of writing dialogue, researching, copy editing, creating a plot board, etc. and hopefully, the best resource–a critique partner.
 No matter how smoothly the story sounds in your head, it is most likely not translating as seamlessly on paper.
 Creating a support network of writers will help boost you up when times get tough, cheer you on when you have doubts and celebrate when you finally achieve your dreams.
+Gather these tools and your writing career can last a lifetime!